-Raises an exception by triggering the OPCODE REVERT (0xfd) with the provided reason given as the error message.
+This method triggers the REVERT opcode (0xFD) with the provided reason given as the error message.
 The code will stop operation, the contract's state will be reverted to the state before the transaction took place and the remaining gas will be returned to the transaction's sender.